WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 Please read this guide carefully and follow all instructions precisely.
 For efficiency, use a PC or laptop instead of a phone.

+Additionally you can use tools like VSCode to make this easier, I myself just use the XCode or TextEdit for small changes.

 ## What You **Cannot** Do
 - **Headings:** Do not remove or alter `#`, `##`, or `###`.
 - **Special Text:** Do not remove `(accent://)` or the `[ ]` in titles.